 What Is Bias?

 A bias is a tendency, inclination, or prejudice toward or against something or someone.
-Some biases are positive and helpful—like choosing to only eat foods that are considered healthy, or staying away from someone who has knowingly caused harm to you or others.
+Some biases are positive and helpful—like choosing to only eat foods that are considered healthy or staying away from someone who has knowingly caused harm.
 But biases are often based on stereotypes, rather than actual knowledge of an individual or circumstance.
 Whether positive or negative, such cognitive shortcuts can result in prejudgments that lead to rash decisions or discriminatory practices.

-Even people who are not deliberately prejudicial may have what’s known as implicit biases, or biases formed from lifelong societal input that escape conscious detection.
-Paying attention to our helpful biases—while keeping negative, prejudicial, or accidental biases in check—requires a delicate balance between self-protection and empathy for others.
+The phenomenon of implicit bias refers to societal input that escape conscious detection.
+Paying attention to helpful biases—while keeping negative, prejudicial, or accidental biases in check—requires a delicate balance between self-protection and empathy for others.

 A category of biases, known as cognitive biases, are repeated patterns of thinking that lead to inaccurate or unreasonable conclusions.
 Confirmation bias, for example, refers to the brain’s tendency to search for and focus on information that supports what someone already believes, while ignoring facts that go against those beliefs, despite their relevance.
 Attribution bias, on the other hand, occurs when someone tries to attribute reasons or motivations to the actions of others without concrete evidence to support such assumptions.

 Cognitive biases may help people make quicker decisions, but those decisions aren’t always accurate.
 When assessing research—or even one's own thoughts and behaviors—it’s important to be aware of cognitive biases, and attempt to counter their effects whenever possible.